Hydraulic fill

 Hydraulic fill is a means of selectively emplacing soil or other materials using a stream of water.
 It is also a term used to describe the materials thus emplaced.
 Gravity, coupled with velocity control, is used to effect the selected deposition of the material.

 Borrow pits containing suitable material are accessible at an elevation such that the earth can be sluiced to the fill after being washed from the bank by high-pressure nozzles.
 Hydraulic fill is likely to be the most economic method of construction.
 Even when the source material lacks sufficient elevation, it can be elevated to the sluice by a dredge pump.

 In the construction of a hydraulic fill dam, the edges of the dam are defined by low embankments or dykes which are built upward as the fill progresses.
 The sluices are carried parallel to, and just inside of, these dykes.
 The sluices discharge their water-earth mixture at intervals, the water fanning out and flowing towards the central pool which is maintained at the desired level by discharge control.
-While flowing from the sluices, coarse material is deposited first and then finer material is deposited (fine material has a slower terminal velocity thus takes longer to settle, see Stoke's Law) as the flow velocity is reduced towards the center of the dam.
+While flowing from the sluices, coarse material is deposited first and then finer material is deposited (fine material has a slower terminal velocity thus takes longer to settle, see Stokes' Law) as the flow velocity is reduced towards the center of the dam.
 This fine material forms an impervious core to the dam.
 The water flow must be well controlled at all times, otherwise the central section may be bridged by tongues of coarse material which would facilitate seepage through the dam later.